Continuous Residence and Physical Presence Requirements for Naturalization

 In addition, applicants are required to show they have resided for at least three months immediately preceding the filing of Form N-400 in the USCIS district or state where the applicant claims to have residency (See 8 CFR §316.2(a)(5) & §319.1(a)(5)).

 - The United States government, including the Military

 - Contractors of the United States government

-- A recognized American institution of research (List of Recognized American Institutions of Research and Other Recognized Organizations (PDF, 104 KB))
+- A recognized American institution of research (List of Recognized American Institutions of Research and Other Recognized Organizations (PDF))